WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 Another cool feature is the plugins.
 With just a few clicks, you can find tools to help with SEO, social sharing, and even Commerce.
 Imagine needing to add a contact form or a gallery, easy peasy!
 But be careful.
 Too many plugins can bog your site down.

 WordPress is also highly customizable with coding if you want to go that route.
 But you won’t get great results.
-Regular updates keep your site secure, so don’t neglect to do on top of those.
+Regular updates keep your site secure, so don’t neglect to do them on top of those.
 A secure site is a happy site!

 Remember, if you want to amplify your site’s SEO, tools like Auto Page Rank can help you track rankings and boost effective SEO strategies.